How ChatGPT describes IPPS

 The Medicare Inpatient Prospective Payment System (IPPS) is a method used by the Centers for Medicare & Medicaid Services (CMS) in the United States to reimburse acute care hospitals for inpatient services.
 IPPS was established as part of the Social Security Amendments of 1983 and went into effect in 1984.
 The main goal of IPPS is to control rising healthcare costs by setting predetermined rates for inpatient hospital services.
 Here is how IPPS works…

 Given on-going increases in healthcare costs, based on ChatGPT’s description, it’s easy to conclude that IPPS has been a failure at controlling costs.
-IPPS comes with several goals; controlling cost is an important one, but there are other goals which ChatGPT ignores.
-The next paragraph is even worse.
+IPPS comes with several goals; controlling cost is an important one, but there are other goals including utilization and ensuring hospital access in rural areas.
+ChatGPT ignores these goals.

 Diagnosis-Related Groups (DRGs): IPPS uses a system of Diagnosis-Related Groups (DRGs) to classify patients into groups based on their diagnoses, procedures, age, sex, and other factors.
 Each DRG has a predetermined payment rate associated with it.